VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 2. Add entities/primitives to the scene
 3. Add interaction with the keyboard and mouse
 4. Add output to the console or screen
+5. Play around, be creative and have fun

 ## What You'll Learn 🎯